-In Article 4: Principles on the processes of allocating cross-zonal capacity for the exchange of balancing capacity or sharing of reserves, number 15, it reads
+In Article 4:, number 9, it reads

-“For each application using an allocation process as defined in this methodology where the TSO BC demand for a SBCP exceeds the available amount of bids in all bidding zones of the application for the relevant SBCP, while taking into account the maximum volume of allocated cross-zonal capacity for the exchange of balancing capacity or sharing of reserves, a fallback procedure shall apply.”
+“For each application using an allocation process as defined in this methodology where the TSO BC demand for an SBCP exceeds the available amount of bids in all bidding zones of the application for the relevant SBCP, while taking into account the maximum volume of allocated cross-zonal capacity for the exchange of balancing capacity or sharing of reserves, a fallback procedure shall apply.”

 A fallback is required after CZC is allocated.
 The CZCAOF is run and the DACC is, at least, started.
 This means that there is no additional possibility to re-allocated CZC to facilitate TSOs’ BC demand.
 Consequently, additional balancing capacity can only be reserved within the borders of a TSO’s individual scheduling area(s) or the balancing block.
 This is why the fallback procedure for such a situation should be implemented by a national solution.

-In Article 7: The market timeframe of the co-optimised allocation process, number 2, lit. c, ix, it reads:

-“the TSOs’ maximum volume of balancing capacity to be exchanged with each participating TSO within the Application of the co-optimised allocation timeframe”

-Each TSO may decide from/ to which TSO he wants to import or export within the application making use of transits or not.

-In Article 10: Determination of the actual market value of cross-zonal capacity for the exchange of balancing capacity or sharing of reserves in the co-optimised allocation process, number 1, lit. d, it reads:

-“The actual market value of cross-zonal capacity for the exchange of balancing capacity or sharing of reserves between all bidding zones where the co-optimised allocation process is applied shall be calculated as one combined market value for balancing capacity in case the sharing of reserves is applied in combination with the exchange of balancing capacity;”

-Sharing of reserves is a decision taken before the process of CZC allocation.
-If two TSOs decide to share BC reserves, this reduces their demand.
-Therefore, the change in surplus is the difference between BSP surplus without sharing of reserves and with sharing of reserves due to reduced TSO demand.

-In contrast, the surplus from the exchange of balancing capacity is the outcome of cross-border balancing procurement.
-It stems from the replacement of a higher-cost BSP bid by a lower-cost BSP bid from another market.

-While sharing of reserves changes the demand (moves the demand curve to the left), the exchange of balancing capacity neither changes supply nor demand.

-In Articles 13(1) and 19(1), the maximum volume of allocation cross-zonal capacity for the exchange of balancing capacity or sharing of reserves has been defined.
-The maximum volume is defined for bidding zone borders which are between LFC Blocks and between TSOS, but not for the bidding zone borders within an LFC Block and/or bidding zone borders of a single TSO.
+In Articles 10(1) and 17(1), the maximum volume of allocation cross-zonal capacity for the exchange of balancing capacity or sharing of reserves has been defined.
+The maximum volume is defined for bidding zone borders which are between LFC Blocks and between TSOs, but not for the bidding zone borders within an LFC Block and/or bidding zone borders of a single TSO.
 The EB regulation states in Article 41 (2) that cross-zonal capacity allocated on a market-based process shall be limited to 10 % of the available capacity for the exchange of energy of the previous calendar year between the respective bidding zones or, in case of new interconnectors, 10 % of the total installed technical capacity of those new interconnectors, if the contracting of balancing capacity is done not more than two days in advance of the provision of the balancing capacity.